Sugar Lovers, Always Eat Sugar With These 2 Foods To Keep Your Blood Sugar Balanced

 2. Balance your sugar with a healthy protein and fat.

 The winning formula for curbing blood sugar spikes (and feeling fuller, longer) is to combine carb-containing food with a healthy protein and fat.
-Adding these satiating macronutrients will help lower a sugary food’s glycemic response by slowing down digestion so sugar stays in your digestive system longer instead of rushing into your bloodstream.
+Adding these satiating macronutrients will help lower a sugary food’s glycemic response2 by slowing down digestion so sugar stays in your digestive system longer instead of rushing into your bloodstream.
 As it enters your bloodstream more slowly, insulin can do its thing normally and store it elsewhere (like the muscles or liver) for future use.

 When you eat a Perfect Bar, its combination of natural sugars, healthy fats, and whole food protein—as much as 17 grams of protein per bar—causes a slower, lower rise in blood sugar, releasing energy slowly and signaling to your brain that you’re satiated and full.
 Not to mention the nutritional bonus of eating up to 20 organic superfoods with something that’s satisfying a sweet craving easily makes Perfect Bar live up to its name.

-The carb-protein-fat pairing works wonders especially after a tough workout—the best time to indulge your sweet tooth (case in point: chocolate milk after a long race) because your recovering muscles will soak up the excess sugar.
+The carb-protein-fat pairing3 works wonders especially after a tough workout—the best time to indulge your sweet tooth (case in point: chocolate milk after a long race) because your recovering muscles will soak up the excess sugar.
 And if you really must have that doughnut or sugary treat with a meal, you can lower the overall GI of a meal by adding more healthy fat, protein, and fiber to help keep your blood sugar stable.
 Bottom line: There’s no need to fixate on depriving yourself of sugar completely—there are just healthier and smarter ways to, say, have your cake and eat it too.